ThunderCls/xAnalyzer/README.md

 Any argument between brackets means that this is an specific data type (enum or binary flags) and that this will be defined in the proper .h header file specified in the key "*Header*".

 As for the header file the scheme is pretty much the same just a couple of keys there, like "*TypeDisplay*".
-This specify the proper data type to display in the dbg comment, then it comes "*Base*", and it will point to the base data type used by the main entry, in case there´s a linked data type, this could be between brackets as well. "*Type*" key is the type of data structure this is and it can be "Flag" or "Enum".
+This specify the proper data type to display in the dbg comment, then it comes "*Base*", and it will point to the base data type used by the main entry, in case thereÂ´s a linked data type, this could be between brackets as well. "*Type*" key is the type of data structure this is and it can be "Flag" or "Enum".
 Finally all the variable names and values come along.

 If you find that a certain API call definition is not being detected or not detected correctly by xAnalyzer it might mean that it's not present in the definition files or that it is defined incorrectly, so in this case an addition or modification could be made to include any missing function or arguments as long as the same structure is followed it may be 100% customizable.